aniketb21/Transfer-of-Singing-Voice/README.md

 # Transfer of Singing Voice

-This project is a **Singing Voice Conversion** system based on shallow diffusion, designed to transfer a singing voice onto a target singer (in this project, me!) irrespective of the depth of the voice, pitch, language, or accent.
+This system is a **Singing Voice Conversion** system based on shallow diffusion, designed to transfer a singing voice onto a target singer (here, me!) irrespective of the depth of the voice, pitch, language, or accent.

-**Note: This project was done in Spring of 2023 when I was a student at Stanford University as part of CS275B (Computational Music Analysis), and uploaded to GitHub in 2026**
+This system was built in Spring 2023 at Stanford University

 ## Audio Demos & Results